 Tag Heuer Aquaracer vs Oris Diver

 Oris manufactures quite a few excellent diving watches that have enough water resistance for some serious diving expeditions including a few limited editions and one, in particular, is a limited edition honoring an 11-time freediving national record holder Carlos Coste.

 While TAG also makes watches that are waterproof, they don't exactly live up to the reputation that Oris has for the same types of water-resistant watches.

-Oris also is known for their pilot watches with a huge collection of aviation watches known as the Big Crown.
-The Big Crown has many sires and collections within it.
+Oris also is known for its pilot watches with a huge collection of aviation watches known as the Big Crown.
+The Big Crown has many series and collections within it.
 While many watches in this collection look quite tactical like something you would wear in the military or air force, there are also many Big Crown watches that have a classy and dressy look.